-From the way Rick slightly lowered his head and tilted it to one side, I could tell he had had enough for the day, facing never ending challenges, and was exhausted.
-I knew he had had enough because I knew Rick.
+Caring for my husband profoundly changed my life.
+I was a wife, mother, and retired registered nurse, then became my husband Rick's primary caregiver as well.
+I knew Rick well.
+From the way he slightly lowered his head and tilted it to one side, I could tell he had had enough for the day.
+He faced never ending challenges, and was often exhausted.

 Rick and I were high school sweethearts.
 After I graduated from nursing school in 1980, we married and started a family – two girls and a boy.
 Rick was self-employed in the construction industry while I enjoyed a career as a registered nurse.
 I worked in Victoria for the Vancouver Island Health Authority, serving in many different capacities from point of care nursing to leadership roles, retiring last year after 38 years of service.

-By 2011 our children had all left home enabling Rick and I to travel more.
-We had a few great trips when Rick contracted pneumonia twice in a few short months, leading his GP to do further testing and ultimately referring him to a respirologists.
+By 2011, our children had all left home enabling Rick and I to live travel.
+We had a few great trips when Rick contracted pneumonia twice in a few short months, leading his GP to do further testing and ultimately referring him to a respirologist.

 Rick was a burly guy so he faired very well with treatment the first year.
 But into his second year, life became increasingly more difficult with the onset of fatigue, laboured coughing, and shortness of breath.
-He compensated by working part-time and eventually was forced to stop working completely, managing to live with PF for five years before it progressed to where he was put on the lung transplant list.
+He compensated by working part-time and eventually was forced to stop working completely.
+He managed to live with PF for five years before it progressed to a point where he needed to be put on the lung transplant list.

 On January 23, 2017 at Vancouver General Hospital (VGH), Rick received a double lung transplant as well as five coronary bypass graphs that dealt with plaque blockages as a result of chronic diseases (diabetes) and medications.